scopatz/nanorc/readme.md

 If this is the case, replace them respectively with `[[:<:]]` and `[[:>:]]`.
 This is reported in [Issue 52](https://github.com/scopatz/nanorc/issues/52).

+## New Features

+Sometimes new features are pending in nano's project issues.
+A view in that issues it can be helpful.
+See GNU Project link in the end.

 # Acknowledgements

 - [Nano Editor](https://www.nano-editor.org) for some `nanorc` files.
+- [GNU Project](https://savannah.gnu.org/projects/nano/) for hosting the `nano`'s git and issues.
 - [nanorc-mac](https://github.com/richrad/nanorc-mac) for the themes idea.
 - [Bruce Barnert](http://www.grymoire.com/Unix/Sed.html#toc-uh-5) for good `sed` documentation.